![]() |

 Cash and Cash equivalent (investments) declines

 Liquidity issues.
-They may need to borrow
+They may

 Receivable growth > Sales growth